V-GEN-Lab/ViperSubmit/README.md

 </details>

-  Please follow the README file above for the specific virus:
+  Please follow the README file below for the specific virus

 <details>
   <summary>README_FLU for Influenza:</summary>